 You can also inform them about the bugs directly from the app, by going into the support section.
 Overall, customer support is one of their stronger selling points.

-Is VyprVPN worth it?
+Is VyprVPN good and worth getting?

 Is VyprVPN good for torrenting?